kobusjoubert/active_ad/README.md

 ## Usage

-Using Facebook's implementation to demonstrate how this will work for each platform.

-All of the platforms follow the same pattern as described below, though their own implementations may differ slightly.

 Validation happens before `create`, `update` and `destroy` methods are called.
 When successful, the object will be returned, when unsuccessful, `false` will be returned.
-This might also mean that the external API didn't except the request.
+This might also mean that the external API didn't accept the request.

 Each method also implements the bang method, `create!`, `update!` and `destroy!` which will raise an `ActiveAd::RecordInvalid` exception on create or update failure or an `ActiveAd::RecordNotDeleted` on destruction failure.

-Object structure with *one-to-many* `-<` relationships.

-**Client -< Account -< Campaign -< AdGroup -< Ad -< AdCreative**
+Using Facebook's implementation to demonstrate usage.
+All of the platforms follow similar patterns, though their own implementations may differ slightly.

 ### Client